-Evidence-Based Program Positive Behavioral Interventions and Support (PBIS) Tiers of Implementation Tier 1, Tier 2 Describe the key EBP compo programs, services, policies and strategies. improve and integrate all of the ns & Support (PBIS) is an evidence-based/three-tiered framework to e data, system, and practices affecting student outcomes every day.
-It is a eate the kinds of schools where all students are successful. ex.html) the early identification of soci the likelihood of at-risk studer implement evidence-based mental health services for students to improve al, emotional, behavioral problems or substance use disorders, as well as hts developing social, emotional, behavioral problems, depression, anxiety es, and how these will assist students dealing with trauma and violence.
-PBIS will be delivered through a need. a three tiered framework.
+Evidence-Based Program Positive Behavioral Interventions and Support (PBIS) Tier(s) of Implementation Tier 1, Tier 2 Describe e the key EBP components that will be implemented. improve and integrate all of the ns & Support (PBIS) is an evidence-based/three-tiered framework to e data, system, and practices affecting student outcomes every day.
+It is a eate the kinds of schools where all students are successful. ex.html) the early identification of socia the likelihood of at risk studen implement evidence-based mental health services for students to improve I, emotional, or behavioral problems or substance use disorders, as well as ts developing social emotional or behavioral problems, depression, anxiety cies, and how these will assist students dealing with trauma and violence.
+PBIS will be delivered through need. a three tiered framework.
 Each tier will align to the type of support students delivering regular, proactive su skills and expectations by teach school-wide positive expectation with school-wide expectations, tices impact everyone across all settings.
 They establish the foundation for pport and preventing unwanted behaviors.
 Tier 1 emphasizes prosocial hing and acknowledging appropriate student behavior.
 Tier 1 practices: ons and behaviors are taught, established classroom expectations aligned a continuum of procedures for encouraging expected behavior, a scouraging problem behavior and procedures for encouraging school- 1 supports alone.
 The focus is problem behavior before those or more students participating. than Tier 3.
-Tier 2 practices: increased adult supervision, increased focus on possible fur tices provide targeted support for students who are not successful with Tier on supporting students who are at risk for developing more serious behaviors start.
-Tier 2 supports often involve group interventions with 10 The support at this level is more focused than Tier 1 and less intensive creased instruction and practice with self-regulation and social skills, creased opportunities for positive reinforcement, increased pre-corrections, nction of problem behaviors, and increased access to academic supports. ve more intensive, individualized support to improve their behavioral and actices include function-based assessments, wraparound supports, and intervention, treatment, and re- will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring se diagnoses and to students at high risk of such diagnoses. academic performance, social- ce-based program, students will have improved student outcomes in emotional competence, reduced bullying behaviors, and decreased rates of abuse.
-Students will also have reduced exclusionary discipline in office s, and physical restraint.
-Students at any tier will be mor nitored by the Student Services team and their progress will be reviewed on a monthly basis.
-As per HB 1557, parents will be notified on any changes in a student's services or monitoring related to the student's mental, emotional, or physical health or well-being.
-A student that requires mental health care assessments will be referred within 15 days of the referral to our School's coordinating outside mental health agency for evaluation with parental permission.
+Tier 2 practices: in increased adult supervision, increased adult supervision, incre tices provide targeted support for students who are not successful with Tier on supporting students who are at risk for developing more serious behaviors start.
+Tier 2 supports often involve group interventions with 10 The support at this level is more focused than Tier 1 and less intensive creased instruction and practice with self-regulation and social skills, creased opportunities for positive reinforcement, increased pre-corrections nction of problem behaviors, and increased access to academic supports. ve more intensive, individualized support to improve their behavioral and actices include function-based assessments, wraparound supports, and intervention, treatment and re- will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring se diagnoses and to students at high risk of such diagnoses. academic performance, social- ce-based program, students will have improved student outcomes in emotional competence, reduced bullying behaviors, and decreased rates of abuse.
+Students will also have reduced exclusionary discipline in office is, and physical restraint.
+Students at any tier will be mor nitored by the Student Services team and their progress will be reviewed or requires mental health care assessments will be referred within 15 days of the referral to our School's coordinating outside mental health agency for evaluation with parental permission.
 In addition, families will receive informational resources on behavioral health services through other delivery systems or payors for which such individuals may qualify if such services appear to be needed or enhancements in those individuals' behavioral health would contribute to the improved well-being of the student.
 Our school will meet this requirement by providing information about and internet addresses for web-based directories or guides for local behavioral health services.